ShayanChk/Bike-Buyers/README.md

 ## Visuals Overview

-- **Income by Gender**: Is a Stacked Column Chart that shows the customers income based on gender.
+- **Income by Gender**: a Stacked Column Chart that shows the customers income based on gender.
-- **Income by Occupation**: Is a Stacked Bar Chart that shows the cusomters income based on occupation.
+- **Income by Occupation**: a Stacked Bar Chart that shows the cusomters income based on occupation.
-- **Income by Marital Status**: Pie chart that indicates the customers income according to thier marital status.
+- **Income by Marital Status**: a Pie chart that indicates the customers income according to thier marital status.
-- **Marital Status**: Donut chart illustrating the marital status of customers.
+- **Marital Status**: a Donut chart illustrating the marital status of customers.
-- **Income by Education**: Is a Column Chart that shows the customers income based on thier Education.
+- **Income by Education**: a Column Chart that shows the customers income based on thier Education.